Master of Science in Forest Resources

 Application Reference Form: [PDF]

-A limited number of part-time graduate assistantships are available through the School of Forestry and Natural Resources.
-Graduate assistantships can only be offered to students after they have been accepted for graduate studies by both the University of Arkansas at Monticello and the School of Forestry and Natural Resources.
+A limited number of part-time graduate assistantships are available through the College of Forestry, Agriculture & Natural Resources.
+Graduate assistantships can only be offered to students after they have been accepted for graduate studies by both the University of Arkansas at Monticello and the College of Forestry, Agriculture & Natural Resources.